What is Orientation?

 According to Academic Registrar Gail White, “students who come to Orientation are more likely to succeed at university.”

 Attending Orientation gives you the opportunity to meet staff and students who will be taking your university journey with you.
-A number of workshops are on offer to help you develop your academic skills and make you familiar with UON’s online systems.
-By familiarising yourself with your campus during Orientation you’re less likely to get lost and will feel more confident when classes start.
+In fact, you’ll meet lots of other students studying the same degree as you.
+There will be a number of workshops on offer to help you develop your academic skills and make you familiar with UON’s online systems.
+And by familiarising yourself with your campus during Orientation you’re less likely to get lost and will feel more confident when classes start.

 So come along and make sure you get the best start possible to your study!